 - Co-design and implement a longer-term inquiry-based classroom project that fosters creativity, including an assessment of student learning.

 - Create a grade-appropriate lesson/module related to your research that could be used by future members of your research group.

 - Meet periodically with GK-12 Administrative Team and communicate regularly with GK-12 Fellow Liaison, Cindy Tobery, to provide feedback on the program and the partnership progress.

 - Facilitate the visit of a graduate student or postdoc not in GK-12 to your Partner Teacher's school to give a Science Café or mini-poster session.

 - Share your GK-12 experience with each other, the Partner Teachers, the GK-12 Administrative Team, the Dartmouth community, and beyond.
 Take photos!
-Participate in the GK-12 Symposium at Dartmouth College.
+Participate in the GK-12 Science Exchanges at Dartmouth College.

 - Participate in on-going evaluation.

 - Attend relevant portions of the GK-12 Orientation session.